Topics included in this article:

 Registration Methods

-Once you have powered up your camera, registering a new camera can be done from the mobile app or the web console.
-Ensure the camera LED is blinks amber indicating it is ready to register.
+Once you have powered up your camera, it should auto-register to your account.
+Ensure the camera has the correct LED status that indicates it's ready to register.
 A full explanation of all LED statuses can be found here.

 Mobile App

-Note: If you do not hear a click, try moving the phone closer and further away from the camera.
-If the camera does not accept the QR code, ensure the R400 can successfully connect to the internet.
+Note: If you do not hear a click, try moving the phone toward and away from the camera.

 Web Console